DawidPludowski/Warsztaty-badawcze-2-2026/kb/03_cavs.md

 **Future Perspectives**
 * **Surgical Interventions:** SAS allows for context-dependent behavior modification (e.g., turning on "Factuality" only for medical queries) without permanently altering the model's weights.
 * **Scaling Potential:** Further scaling of SAEs and higher-quality contrastive data are expected to produce even more reliable and "monosemantic" control knobs for AI alignment.

+#### **Critical Summary: Pros & Cons**

+The **Sparse Activation Steering (SAS)** framework represents a significant step toward more controllable and interpretable LLMs.
+Below is a summary of the strengths and limitations of the proposed approach and its evaluation.

+##### **Pros**
+* **Performance & Reliability:** SAS achieves strong empirical results comparable to traditional dense steering, and in some cases, even improves performance on standard benchmarks like TruthfulQA and MMLU.
+* **Enhanced Interpretability:** By operating in sparse latent spaces, the method provides modular control over disentangled, monosemantic features, which is a major leap over "black-box" dense steering.
+* **Comprehensive Experimental Coverage:** The study demonstrates high efficacy across a wide variety of behaviors (e.g., hallucination, sycophancy, refusal) and tasks (multiple-choice vs. open-ended generation).

+##### **Cons**
+* **Limited Evaluation Scope:** The study is primarily restricted to the **Gemma** model family (2B and 9B variants).
+It remains to be seen how well these specific SAE features generalize across other architectures (e.g., Llama or Mistral).
+* **Narrow Methodological Comparison:** While SAS is compared to baseline dense steering, there is a lack of extensive comparison with other emerging sparse steering or advanced fine-tuning alignment methods.
+* **Computational Overhead:** The analysis does not fully account for the computational costs associated with using **large SAE dictionaries** (up to 1M features) during real-time inference, which may impact latency in production environments.

+Overall, the article presents a solid and empirically validated approach to behavior control in LLMs, though further validation and theoretical grounding would strengthen its conclusions.

 ### S&PTopK